Menesjärvi Half-Term Northern Lights Adventure

 - Duration:7 nights

-- Suitable for: Anybody aged 8 years or over (younger children may join the holiday, but may not be able to participate in all the activities).
+- Suitable for: Children aged 7 years and over (younger children may join the holiday, but may not be able to participate in all the activities).
 Please see terms for details

-- Flights: Return flights from London Heathrow to Ivalo (via Helsinki).
-Flight routes subject to change
+- Flights: return direct flights from London Gatwick to Ivalo.
+Flight routes are subject to change

 - Accommodation: 7 nights' hotel accommodation

 - Meals: 7 breakfasts, 6 lunches, 7 dinners

 - The following activities are included: snowshoe hike, kick sleds, cross-country skiing, Aurora workshop and Northern Lights snowshoe, morning with a reindeer herder, wilderness skills, winter fishing by snowmobile, husky safari, Sámi Siida Museum, Aurora kota dinner (the order of activities is subject to change)

 - Free use of snowshoes, skis, kick sleds and toboggans throughout your stay at Menesjärvi

 - Cold weather clothing for the duration of your stay

 For the Aurora hunting family, Menesjärvi’s location is ideal.
 You are far from any significant light pollution and deep in the Aurora Zone.
 Over your seven nights, you should stand a very good chance of catching a display of the Northern Lights should conditions be favourable.

 Your hosts, Anne and Timo, are two of the loveliest people in Lapland and really do all they can to make sure you have an unforgettable holiday.
 The accommodation at Menesjärvi is warm and welcoming offering simple and cosy décor (some elements have been crafted by Timo using local wood), and hearty home-cooked food; perfect for the winter climate.